r94o/CV/README.md

 This was a key factor in the company becoming a client of ours.

 #### Working to deadlines
-Another responsibility of my previous role was to tender my clients electricity, gas and water supplies to all relevant energy suppliers.
-This process is very time consuming, involving negotiating with suppliers and collating all pricing information to present to clients on the same day.
+Another responsibility of my previous role was to tender my client's electricity, gas and water supplies to all relevant energy suppliers.
+This process is very time consuming, involving negotiating with suppliers and collating all pricing information to present to clients.

 Due to the live nature of the energy market, contract offers are only valid for the day they are generated.
 It was crucial that I was organised in my approach to deliver on the expectations set by the client and to provide the most value during our meetings.

 ## Education